 Recovering Jane Addams as a philosopher requires appreciating the dynamic between theory and action that is reflected in her writing.
-A wellspring of nascent feminist philosophical insight can be found.
-Addams' ethical philosophy was guided by the notion of sympathetic knowledge that she described as, “the only way of approach to any human problem” (NCA 7).
-Sympathetic knowledge is a mingling of epistemology and ethics: knowing one another better reinforces the common connection of people such that the potential for caring and empathetic moral actions increase.
+A wellspring of nascent feminist philosophical insight can be found in Addams’ work.
+Addams' ethical philosophy was guided by the notion of sympathetic knowledge that she described as “the only way of approach to any human problem” (NCA 7).
+Sympathetic knowledge is a mingling of epistemology and ethics: knowing one another better reinforces the common connection of people such that the potential for caring and empathetic moral actions increases.
 Addams not only theorized about this idea, but she lived it.
-Sympathetic knowledge underwrote Addams’ approach to the diversity that she confronted in the immigrant neighborhood surrounding Hull House and allow her to develop a precursor to contemporary feminist standpoint epistemology.
+Sympathetic knowledge underwrote Addams’ approach to the diversity that she confronted in the immigrant neighborhood surrounding Hull House and allowed her to develop a precursor to contemporary feminist standpoint epistemology.
 The diversity and oppression in the neighborhood surrounding Hull House was staggering (HHM).
-Addams’ leadership among the American pragmatists in understanding the poor and oppressed resulted in a more a radical form of pragmatism than that of Dewey and James; a social philosophy imbued with a class and gender consciousness.
+Addams’ leadership among the American pragmatists in understanding the poor and oppressed resulted in a more radical form of pragmatism than that of Dewey and James, a social philosophy imbued with a class and gender consciousness.
 Ultimately, Addams exemplifies and theorizes about what today is described as care ethics.
 Addams’ version of care ethics does not privatize caring relationships in metaphors of parent-child relationships, but assertively extends the notion to the community and society.
 Jane Addams was an original feminist thinker.

-Addams’ philosophical work cannot be extricated from her extraordinary life.
-Her personal exploits often overshadow her intellectual contributions as witnessed by the many biographical accounts of Addams compared to the relatively few comprehensive considerations of her philosophy.
+Addams’ philosophical work is deeply connected to her extraordinary life.
+As witnessed by the many biographical accounts of Addams compared to the relatively few comprehensive considerations of her philosophy, her personal exploits often overshadow her intellectual contributions.
 Nevertheless, as an American pragmatist, Addams valorized experience making it appropriate to recount, at least briefly, her life story.

 Toynbee Hall was a community of young men committed to helping the poor of London by living among them.
 After visiting Toynbee Hall, Addams was rejuvenated by the idea of a scheme to replicate the settlement in the United States.
 She enlisted a college friend, Ellen Gates Starr in the plan.
 However, to identify their vague idea as a “plan” is a bit of hyperbole.
 There was very little by way of specific directions for what the settlement would be other than a good neighbor to oppressed peoples.
 A suitable location in a devastatingly poor Chicago immigrant neighborhood was found and on September 18, 1889, Hull House opened its doors.
-Working amidst one of the greatest influexes of immigrants the United States has ever known, Hull House quickly became an incubator for social programs.
+Working amidst one of the greatest influxes of immigrants the United States has ever known, Hull House quickly became an incubator for new social programs.
 Without any formal ideological or political constraints, the settlement workers responded to the needs of the neighborhood by starting project after project.
 The list of projects started at Hull House is astounding, including the first little theatre and juvenile court in the United States and the first playground, gymnasium, public swimming pool and public kitchen in Chicago.
 The work of Hull House residents would result in numerous labor union organizations, a labor museum, tenement codes, factory laws, child labor laws, adult education courses, cultural exchange groups, and the collection of neighborhood demographic data.
 Hull House was truly a dynamo of progressive initiatives, all of which Addams oversaw.

 If Miss Addams and her peace mission are a sample of women in world affairs, I want to take it all back.
 I am sincerely sorry I voted for suffrage.
 (Davis, 253)

-If Addams appropriated aspects of Ruskin and Carlyle’s sense of moral heroism, if not their elitism, to her own ethical motivation, Leo Tolstoy (1828–1910) was another type of hero to Addams.
+Leo Tolstoy (1828–1910) was another type of hero to Addams.
 Unlike Carlyle, Tolstoy did not valorize individuals standing out from the crowd as exemplary moral paragons who wield socially ordained positions of power.
 He valued solidarity with the common laborer.
 Addams’ wide intellectual curiosity made such extremes in influences possible.
 Addams read Tolstoy's works from the time that she graduated from college until the last years of her life and she often praised his writing in articles and book reviews.
-Tolstoy's emphasis on working for and with the oppressed while simultaneously writing novels and essays that influenced a wider audience resonated with Addams’ work and writings at Hull House.
+Tolstoy's emphasis on working for and with the oppressed, while simultaneously writing novels and essays that influenced a wider audience, resonated with Addams’ work and writings.
 However, Tolstoy was a moral idealist.
 He left everything behind to take up the plow and work as a common farm laborer.
 Addams was moved by Tolstoy's account and—typical of her self-critical, thoughtful approach--she questioned her leadership role in the social settlement, but only for a short time.

 Addams also found Tolstoy’s pacifism inspiring.
 She admired the manner in which Tolstoy sympathized with revolutionaries in the 1870's but did not compromise his moral convictions because of these sympathies.
 Tolstoy offered a doctrine of non-resistance that sought to substitute moral energy for physical force.
-Addams once again does not accept Tolstoy's pacifist ideas uncritically.
-For example, she questions the clarity of the categories (moral energy versus physical force) that Tolstoy creates in his doctrine of non-resistance (TYH 195).
-Addams also questions whether Tolstoy reduces social issues too simplistically, albeit eloquently.
+Addams once again did not accept Tolstoy's pacifist ideas uncritically.
+For example, she questioned the clarity of the categories (moral energy versus physical force) that Tolstoy created in his doctrine of non-resistance (TYH 195).
+Addams also questioned whether Tolstoy reduced social issues too simplistically, albeit eloquently.
 Despite her less than congenial meeting with him, Addams cited Tolstoy as a positive moral example throughout her life.
 However, like all of her influences, Tolstoy's philosophy could not be accepted uncritically.
 Addams had to adapt and infuse her own insight to make it work for the society of which she was a part.